spookylukey/django-views-the-right-way/source/detail-view.rst

 with the lack of a sensible ``__init__`` that the developer was in control of.

-It furthered suffered from the fact that all the methods had access to ``self``, and via ``self.request`` they had access to the HTTP request object.
+It furthered suffered from the fact that all the methods had access to ``self``, and therefore to the HTTP request object via ``self.request``.
 This meant there was no clear separation of request processing from anything else — the layers had all merged.
 This happens very easily with classes like this, because you never have to explicitly pass the ``request`` parameter around to make it available, it's implicitly available via ``self``.

 This kind of code is painful to work with even for the job it is doing.
 But when new requirements come along — like you need to generate XLS reports offline, outside of a web context — then you really are in a mess.

 What is needed is a separate set of classes that handle just XLS generation, which should then be used by our view functions (or classes).
-These will also have the advantage of being able to test some aspect of the XLS generation without having to set up a web request, or even necessarily getting data from the database.
+This will also have the advantage of being able to test any aspect of the XLS generation without having to set up a web request, or even necessarily getting data from the database.